conodipaola/technical-challenge/wedding_list_app/README.md

     - Purchased gifts: each purchased gift with their details.
     - Not purchased gifts: each available gift with their details.

-I have created an app in full Python languange that reflects the above list.
+I created an app in full Python languange that reflects the above list.

-I have also added the authentication with hashed password for owners and users.
+I also added the authentication with hashed password for owners and users.

 The data directory is the place for the storage of: